xipki/xipki/README.md

   Note that it is licensed under Apache License 2, which is different from this project.

 * RESTFUL API
-  The shell script `xipki/demo/rest.sh` under Linux or `xipki/demo/rest-mac.sh` under Mac OS demonstrate the use of RESTFUL API.
-The script will create multiple files, so please run this script within a new directory.
+  The shell script `xipki/client-script/rest.sh` demonstrates the use of RESTFUL API.

 Karaf Features
 -----